srvignesh-iitg/Heptapeptides_Membranes/README.md

-# Heptapeptides_Membranes
+# Impact of Charge Distribution on the Membrane Binding And Antimicrobial Activity of Cationic Heptapeptides

+## Supporting Data for MD Simulations

+This repository contains supporting data associated with the paper’s MD simulations.

+## Repository Structure

+- **Free_Peptide**
-#### Free_Peptide -- This contains final structures after simulations, parameter and topology files.
+  Contains the initial and final structures from free peptides simulations, along with the corresponding parameters and topologies files.

+- **Peptide_Membranes**
-#### Peptide_Membranes -- This contains final structures after simulations, parameter and topology files.
+  Contains the initial and final structures from peptides: membrane complex simulations, along with the corresponding parameters and topologies files.

+- **SMD_Parameters**
-#### SMD_Parameters -- This contains parameters for steered molecular dynamics and umbrella sampling.
+  Contains parameters for steered molecular dynamics and umbrella sampling simulations.